Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters: Corrections to the energy-momentum and trajectory

+which is related to the Newtonian potential, $U$, via $U = -c^{2}\Phi = G M/r$, where $M$ is the total mass and $r$ is the distance between the masses.
+Using the metric given by Eq.~(\ref{eq:weak_field}), we find the relevant factors in Eq.~(\ref{eq:energy_curved}) to first order to give the required energy-momentum terms of Eq.~(\ref{eq:T00_exp}) as

+where $v_{a}$ is the velocity of the particle and we can identify Eq.~(\ref{eq:energy_zero}) as the mass-energy of the particle.
+A similar procedure can be used to find the terms in Eq.~(\ref{eq:T0i_exp}) and in the expansion of $T^{ij}$ which is also needed to find the PN trajectory.
+We find

-The scenario we are considering is that of a hyperbolic encounter of two compact objects (BHs or NSs), with masses $m_1$ and $m_2$.
-The orbit is described by a Newtonian trajectory in polar coordinates as
+The next important step in the calculation involves determining the trajectory accurate to the 1PN order, as discussed in Sec.~\ref{sec:II}.
+The scenario we are considering is that of a hyperbolic encounter (technically unbound scattering which reduces to hyperbola) of two compact objects (BHs or NSs) with point masses $m_1$ and $m_2$ (so $N=2$ in what follows).